ianastafeva/Epigene_labs/Epigene_labs/software-challenge/README_ answers.md

 Run `poetry run python populate.py` to populate the database and simulate the number of users.
 Let's check again the endpoint that allow a user to retrieves the full list of genesets.
 The output doesn't look good, and it's getting slower right ?
 Suggest a way to improve it.

 ###### Answering:

+The output doesn't look good because the function that reads all the genesets in crud.py returns by default only a slice limited to the first 100 genesets in the database and its analogous in main.py is coded not to take inputs that overwrite this default

 I suggest a function that allows the user to select a slice of data

 In main.py: